 Lars Hübert, Chief Executive Officer of Lime, remarked: “We are pleased to partner with Aker BP in PL867 and PL867B.
 We look forward to drilling the Gjegnalunden prospect later in 2022.
 Farming-in to these licences follows Lime’s strategy of infrastructure-led exploration.
 Given the proximity to the Ivar Aasen field, a discovery at Gjegnalunden would constitute high-value barrels.”

 Lime Petroleum entered into a conditional sale and purchase agreement with Repsol Norge in June 2021 to acquire its 33.8434 per cent interests in the oil, gas and natural gas liquids (NGL) producing Brage field, and the five licences on the Norwegian Continental Shelf (NCS) over which the Brage field straddles for a post-tax consideration of $42.6 million.

-Rex International confirmed last December that its 90 per cent subsidiary Lime Petroleum had received approval from the Norwegian authorities for this acquisition.
+Rex International confirmed last December that its 90 per cent subsidiary Lime Petroleum had received approval from the Norwegian authorities for the acquisition.

-Located in the northern part of the North Sea, 10 kilometres east of the Oseberg field, the Brage field is lying in a water depth of 140 metres.
-The production at the field started in 1993.
+Located in the northern part of the North Sea, 10 kilometres east of the Oseberg field, the Brage field lies in a water depth of 140 metres.
+Production at the field started in 1993.
 The Norwegian Petroleum Directorate believes there are 3.42 million Sm3 of oil equivalent or 21.52mmboe of remaining reserves in the field.